New York City Panel on Climate Change

-The New York City Panel on Climate Change (NPCC), was convened by Mayor Michael Bloomberg in August 2008 as part of PlaNYC.
+The New York City Panel on Climate Change (NPCC) was convened by Mayor Michael Bloomberg in August 2008 as part of PlaNYC and codified into law in 2012 by New York City Local Law 42.
+It is an independent advisory body of researchers who advise New York City about climate change, producing reports that provide short-, intermediate- and long-term projections for the city.
+The NPCC reports have also included chapters on coastal flooding, public health, energy insecurity, and equity, among other topics.

 The panel

 Many leading Earth scientists from the region and researchers from Goddard Institute for Space Studies (GISS) were part of the panel's work since its beginning.
-Among them Cynthia Rosenzweig, who helped pioneer the study of climate change and agriculture.
+Among them Cynthia Rosenzweig, who helped pioneer the study of climate change and agriculture, who was a co-chair for the first iteration of the panel along with William Solecki, founding director of the CUNY Institute for Sustainable Cities.
 Additionally, legal, insurance, and risk management experts are part of the NPCC.